Tevpro insights

 What is a Subject?

 An RxJS Subject is a special type of observable and is also an observer.
 It is used for controlling data used and received on reactive websites.
+An observable produces values over time and allows handling of various asynchronous streams of data, while an observer listens for the values emitted by an observable.

 Why are Subjects important?